software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > Exercise 16
 >
-> Implement a REST API endpoint for _getting a quiz by id_.
-Return an appropriate HTTP status code and error message in the following error cases:
->
-> - Quiz with the provided id does not exist
-> - Quiz with the provided id is not published
->
-> Create an issue for each task.
-Set the milestone as "Sprint 2".
-Add the issues to the Backlog project's "Sprint Backlog" column.

-{: .important-title }

-> Exercise 17
->
-> Implement a REST API endpoint for _getting the questions of a quiz_.
-The endpoint should support an optional [request parameter](https://www.baeldung.com/spring-request-param) for filtering the quizzes by a category, such as `?difficulty=Easy`.
-That is, if the request parameter is provided, questions of the quiz with the provided difficulty level should be returned.
->
-> Return an appropriate HTTP status code and error message in the following error cases:
->
-> - Quiz with the provided id does not exist
-> - Quiz with the provided id is not published
-> - Difficulty level is invalid (if the request parameter is provided)
->
-> Create an issue for each task.
-Set the milestone as "Sprint 2".
-Add the issues to the Backlog project's "Sprint Backlog" column.

-{: .important-title }

-> Exercise 18
->
 > Implement a REST API endpoint for _creating an answer_ for a quiz's question.
-Information about the answer's text, correctness (is the answer correct or not based on the question's correct answer) and the question reference should be stored in the database.
-Return an appropriate HTTP status code and error message in the following error cases:
+Before implementing the endpoint itself, consider what kind of entity class needs to be implemented to store an answer related to a question's answer option.
+Return an appropriate HTTP status code and error message in the following error case:
 >
-> - Quiz with the provided id does not exist
+> - Answer option with the provided id does not exist
-> - Quiz with the provided id is not published
+> - Quiz is not published
-> - The request body is invalid (for example blank answer text)
+> - The request body is invalid, for example, the answer option is not provided
 >
 > Define the request body format with a [DTO](https://www.baeldung.com/java-dto-pattern) class.
 The frontend can send a JSON request body for example in the following format:
 >
 > ```json
 > {
->   "answerText": "helsinki",
->   "questionId": 1
+>   "answerOptionId": 1
+> }
+> ```
+>
+> In this case, the following request body should be considered invalid and lead to a reponse with appropriate HTTP status code and error message:
+>
+> ```json
+> {
+>   "answerOptionId": null
 > }
 > ```
 >